-We may restrict access to some parts of our website, or the entirety of website from time to time.
+We may restrict access to some parts of our website or the entirety of the website from time to time.

-MyAccountant.co.uk Ltd. are the owner or the licensee of all intellectual property rights in our website along with the material published on it.
+MyAccountant.co.uk Ltd. is the owner or the licensee of all intellectual property rights on our website along with the material published on it.
 Those works are protected by copyright laws and treaties.
 All rights are reserved.

 You must not print off, copy, or in any way download extracts from our website.